MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-3d-viewer-beta.md

 ### Geometry

 - Polygonal models only.
-No subdivision surfaces or NURBs.
+No subdivision surfaces or NURBs
 - Right-handed coordinate system
 - Shear in transformation matrices is not supported